mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Rack

+Obviously, if you're going to buy a server rack, one of the important decisions is which rack to buy.
+So, that seems like the first thing you'd decide, but it's not that simple.

+Choosing a rack is an iterative process.
+First, you need to understand what the options are, then you need to figure out what you'd like to put in the rack now and in the future, then you need to buy.

 The rack was the first thing I decided, but it was also iterative.

 There's a bit of a circular dependency.
 You don't know what kind of rack to buy until you know what components it needs to house, but you'll make different decisions about

 #### Considerations

+- How many units does it need to support?
-- How tall does it need to be?
+- How deep does it need to be?
+- How much space can I afford to give up?
 - Does it need wheels?
-- Does it need four posts or would two suffice?
+- Does it need four posts or two?

-- How deep does it need to be?
+#### Candidates

+I have a StarTech rack at my office.
+It's nothing exciting, but it does what it's supposed to do.
+It was striaghtforward to assemble, it feels sturdy, and the wheels make it easy to move around.
+StarTech also has a good reputation and a decent website, so I just chose between different StarTech racks.

+- **StarTech XX 18U rack**

 #### My choice: StarTech XX 18U rack

-I have a StarTech rack at my office, and I haven't had any issues with it.

 No labels on parts of startech rack
 Comes with screwdriver and wrenches